 30MHz technology is about a great deal more than just sensors: it’s about scalable, reliable architecture, flawless connectivity, and usable crop-level analytics that help teams work together to make the best decisions for their businesses, farm to fork.

-The ZENSIE platform is designed to make the most of customers’ agridata.
-With the data captured by the pointed microclimate sensor, calculations in the cloud can provide insights on dew point, vapour pressure deficit (VPD), absolute humidity (AH), humidity deficit and the absolute difference between air temperature and dewpoint.
+The 30MHz platform is designed to make the most of customers’ hortidata.
+With the data captured by the pointed microclimate sensor, calculations in the cloud can provide insights on dew point, absolute humidity (AH), humidity deficit and the absolute difference between air temperature and dewpoint.